Theory and ExamplesIn Exercises 53 and 54, show that the function... | Channels for Pearson+

 Natural Domain

-The natural domain of a function is the set of all real numbers for which the function is defined.
-For polynomial functions like y = x¹¹ + x³ + x − 5, the natural domain is all real numbers, as polynomials are defined for every real number without restrictions such as division by zero or square roots of negative numbers.
+The natural domain of a function is the set of all possible input values (x-values) for which the function is defined.
+For the function y = 3x + tan x, the natural domain excludes values where tan x is undefined, such as x = π/2 + kπ, where k is an integer.
+Understanding the domain is crucial for analyzing the behavior of the function across its entire range.

 Recommended video: